qutang/mhealth-storage-format/filetypes.md

 ### `stat` file

-> Store summary or statistics derived from any other files.
+> Store summary or statistics information derived from any other files.